 Presentation design trends 2021 will be experimental and sketchy.
 It adopts the rebellious design of the 1960s by applying non-conventional elements.
 While at the same time, previous trends were futuristic tech, monochromatic backgrounds, and minimalists were getting tweaked to make their looks not so generic.

 The changes happen not only by aesthetic style innovation but also by technology evolution.
-Nowadays, technology is more than just a tool; it is no longer smartphones and machine-learning algorithms; it now embodies the humanism aspect that carries emotions.
+Nowadays, technology is more than just a tool; it is no longer smartphones and machine-learning algorithms; it now embodies the human aspect that carries emotions.
 Technology has entered our lives thoroughly and become our vocabulary–which is later intertwined with human creativity and the way they are interpreting art and design.

 When you have to follow the presentation design trends in 2021?